campus-occupancy/campus-occupancy.github.io/index.md

 ## Milestone 1: Mockup development
 The goal of Milestone 1 was to start devoloping a rough version of the mockups provided in the above section.
+Here is a link to Milestone 1: https://github.com/campus-occupancy/campus-occupancy/projects/1

 ![](images/M1-page.png)